Missing trader fraud

-Missing trader fraud (also called missing trader intra-community fraud or MTIC fraud) involves the theft of Value Added Tax (VAT) from a government by fraudsters who exploit VAT rules, most commonly the European Union VAT rules which provide that the movement of goods between member states is VAT-free.
-There are different variations of the fraud but they generally involve a trader charging VAT on the sale of goods and absconding with the VAT (instead of paying the VAT to the government's taxation authority).
+Missing trader fraud (also called missing trader intra-community fraud or MTIC fraud) involves the non-payment of Value Added Tax (VAT) to a government by fraudsters who exploit VAT rules, most commonly the European Union VAT rules which provide that the movement of goods between member states is VAT-free.
+There are different variations of the fraud, but they generally involve a trader charging VAT on the sale of goods and absconding with the VAT instead of paying it to the taxation authority.
 The term "missing trader" is used because the fraudster has gone missing with the VAT.

 A common form of missing trader fraud is carousel fraud.
 In carousel fraud, VAT and goods are passed around between companies and jurisdictions, similar to how a carousel revolves.

 VAT rules

 The usual operation of VAT is as follows: a business that buys and sells goods charges VAT to those to whom it sells ('output tax'), and is charged VAT by those from whom it purchases ('input tax').
-It can reclaim (subject to various rules) the VAT it pays, and so passes to the Government the net VAT it collects (being output tax less input tax).
-In this way, a business acts as a tax collector on behalf of the Government.
+It can reclaim (subject to various rules) the VAT it pays, and so passes to the government the net VAT it collects (being output tax less input tax).
+In this way, a business acts as a tax collector on behalf of the government.

 Within the European Union, member states charge VAT at differing rates on goods as a form of indirect taxation.
 All exports of goods within the EU however are tax free.
 In other words, a business does not charge VAT on the sale of goods sold to buyers in another member state.
-This leads to the situation where an exporter will be able to reclaim VAT from the Government, as it will have been charged VAT by the business from which it purchased the goods, and will owe the Government nothing because it has sold the goods tax-free to a buyer in another member state.
+This leads to the situation where an exporter will be able to reclaim VAT from their government, as it will have been charged VAT by the business from which it purchased the goods, and will owe the government nothing because it has sold the goods tax-free to a buyer in another member state.

 Although missing trader fraud is most common in the EU as a result, it is also seen in other jurisdictions that have a value-added tax, such as Singapore.